This post was updated in August 2019

-Ask some people, and they will tell you it’s St Mark’s Square and the Bridge of Sighs.
-They will inform you that the price of things in Venice are very high.
+If you ask some people, they will tell you Venice is St Mark’s Square and the Bridge of Sighs.
+They will inform you that the price of things in Venice are high.
 They will tell you they hated it, or that it smelt, or it was crowded and awful.

 Or they will see something magical and fall in love.

 And believe me, Venice is magical in a way I have never known another city to be.
 With fascinating beginnings clawed from a swampy lagoon and waging an ongoing battle against the elements and time for its survival, this is a city that continues to stand.

 Its social structure may be changing, but the essence of Venice remains, you just need to look a little harder.

 No time to read?
 Save to Pinterest to enjoy later.

 Affiliate links were used in this post.
 By using the links in this article, we receive a small commission, at no extra cost to you, so that we can continue to provide free helpful content.
 Thank you.
 We appreciate your support.

 In my mind, there are two Venice’s.

 The first one is the one I dislike.
 It is busy and crowded (and I hate crowds).

 Groups of humanity so thick you need to push and elbow your way through to get to the other side, but there is no end because the mass seems ever-expanding.